NordicSemiconductor/Android-DFU-Library/documentation/README.md

 2. Create an empty *DFULibrary* project in Eclipse.
 Make it a library.
 3. Copy the content of *java* code folder to the *src*.
 4. Copy the content of the *res* folder to the *res* in your Eclipse project.
 5. Make sure that *android support library v4* is available in *libs* folders.
 It should have been added automatically when creating the project.
 6. In your application project, open Properties->Android and add DFULibrary as a library.

 ### Usage

 Extend the **DfuBaseService** in your project and implement the `protected Class<? extends Activity> getNotificationTarget()` method.
-This method should return an activity class that will be open when you press the DFU notification while transfering the firmware.
+This method should return an activity class that will be open when you press the DFU notification while transferring the firmware.
 This activity will be started with the 'Intent.FLAG_ACTIVITY_NEW_TASK' flag.

 ```java
 package com.example.coolproject;